 Sean P. Hagon

 Sean Peter Hagon is a composer and orchestrator for the film, video game, television, and advertisement industries, and CEO of Music Media Solutions.
-Hagon also currently serves as the chair of the Professional Music Department at Berklee College of Music.
+Hagon served as the chair of the Professional Music Department at Berklee College of Music.
 Prior to his appointment at Berklee, he was the director of continuing education at New England Conservatory.
 In addition to serving as chair for the Professional Music Department, Hagon is a visiting professor at the Universidad Panamericana School of Fine Arts in Santa Fe, Mexico.
 He is currently an active film and TV composer with clients such as Spirit Music Collective and Haus Music and Sound, and is a member of BMI.

 Hagon has a number of TV and film composing credits to his name, including the History Channel's hit TV show American Pickers, PBS's Genealogy Roadshow, and the independent films Cibe and Luminosity.
 Hagon is represented by Lucid Artist Management.

 - Performances with the Boston-based rock group Last Cry, which penned a No. 1 hit in the Northeast with "In the Name of Love," in addition to charting on Billboard's Top 100

 - Worked closely with producer John Fannon of the '70s rock group New England and with Lennie Petze, best known as the man who discovered and produced hit records for Cyndi Lauper